15 Ways to Support Your Immune System, with Dr. Marissa Heisel & Krystal Trammell

 This means that people are re-using masks for far longer than is safe or sensible.
 A mask that's being re-used repeatedly gets musty, dirty, sweaty, and oily, and this creates the ideal environment for bacteria to thrive.
 Nobody wants that on their skin or in their lungs!

 Face masks also encourage mouth breathing, which interferes with saliva production and puts us at higher risk of cavities and gum disease (dentists are already seeing an uptick).

 Many people put essential oils on their face masks, thinking to clean them - but in fact this is a terrible idea because the essential oils can break down synthetic fibers, so that you're breathing in extra chemicals!

-If we must wear a single mask for many hours a day, we must also consider the negative impact this poses to our wellbeing, and take steps to mitigate these risks:
+If you are in a scenario where you must wear a single mask for many hours a day, you must also consider the negative impact this poses to your wellbeing, and take steps to mitigate these risks:

-- Skip the essential oils ON your mask!
-Instead, rub Breathe, Arborvitae, or Stronger blend into your palms, and inhale deeply once you take the mask off
+Skip the essential oils ON your mask!
+Instead, rub Breathe, Arborvitae, or Stronger blend into your palms, and inhale deeply without a mask on

 5 Clean your mobile phone, water bottles, and high-traffic areas of your home daily!